X-Hax/SA-Mod-Manager/README.md

-sa2-mod-loader
+sadx-mod-loader
 ============

-Sonic Adventure 2 PC Mod Loader
+Sonic Adventure DX PC Mod Loader

 DISCLAIMER:
 Any and all content presented in this repository is presented for informational and educational purposes only.